Updated on 2026-02-26

 Quality vs. cost: finding the right balance

-- Match the wire to the job: ER70S-6 for clean steel with gas; E71T-11 for windy/outdoor work; 4043/5356 only for aluminum base metal.
+- Match the wire to the job: Use ER70S-6 for clean steel with gas.
+Pick E71T-11 for windy or outdoor work.
+Choose 4043/5356 only for aluminum base metal.

-- Price check by pound: compare $/lb across brands and spools.
+- Price check by pound: Compare $/lb across brands and spools.

 Applications of MIG welding wire